Luna-za-tuna/Personal_Recipe/_posts/2022-12-28-hashbrown-party-potatoes.md

     * 1/4 cup melted butter
   directions_markdown: |-
     1. Heat oven to 350F
-    2. Mix everything but he flakes and butter and place in a 9x13 pan
+    2. Mix everything but he flakes and butter and place in a greased 9x13 pan
     3. Mix flakes and butter and sprinkle on top
     4. Cook for 1 hour
 ---